Formula for Gassy Babies: Choosing the Right Digestive Health Options

 Spitting up After Eating

-Gas pain is very uncomfortable for young babies.
-If you finish feeding your baby formula, and they are fussy or crying, they may have gas.
+Gas pain is very uncomfortable for young babies and could create fever-like symptoms.
+They may have gas if you finish feeding your baby formula and are fussy or crying.

 Drawing Legs Towards Chest